SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/symantec_epp.md

 ### Enable Syslog forwarding

-Log on the console of our management server and follow [this guide](https://techdocs.broadcom.com/us/en/symantec-security-software/endpoint-security-and-management/endpoint-protection/all/Monitoring-Reporting-and-Enforcing-Compliance/viewing-logs-v7522439-d37e464/exporting-data-to-a-syslog-server-v8442743-d15e1107.html) to enable logs forwarding and provide the ip, the transport protocol (recommending `TCP`) and the listening port (`514`) of the concentrator.
+Log on the console of our management server and follow [this guide](https://techdocs.broadcom.com/us/en/symantec-security-software/endpoint-security-and-management/endpoint-protection/all/Monitoring-Reporting-and-Enforcing-Compliance/viewing-logs-v7522439-d37e464/exporting-data-to-a-syslog-server-v8442743-d15e1107.html) to enable logs forwarding and provide the IP, the transport protocol (we are recommending `TCP`) and the listening port (`514`) of the concentrator.

 ## Create the intake